Warning: All subsequent reviews for this series may contain spoilers for earlier novels in the series.

 Probably the most development, however, comes in the character of Lula.
 In One for the Money, Lula was a prostitute.
 In Two for the Dough, she moved on to working as a file clerk in Vinnie’s business.
 In Three to Get Deadly, she’s moved all the way up to frequently working with Stephanie and really coming into her own.

 Told in the first person by Stephanie, Three to Get Deadly isn’t heavy reading, which is nice for someone working nights.
-I didn’t think I would like a first-person story, but it really made me feel after a while like I was Stephanie; it was easy to feel like I was in her place seeing what she sees and experiencing what she experiences.
+I didn’t think I would like a first-person story, but it really made me feel after a while like I was Stephanie; it was easy to feel like I was in her place seeing what she sees and experience what she experiences.
 The downside to this is that I couldn’t get into the heads of the other characters.
 However, that works well as when Stephanie doesn’t have a clue what’s going on with Morelli, neither did I.

 The pacing is nice as the mystery unravels, and the book really drew me in well with the story.
-There are many situations which come up which required me to suspend my disbelief as they are really implausible, but all of the outlandishness really adds to the comedic value of the story and it’s overall a very enjoyable read.
+There are many situations that come up which required me to suspend my disbelief as they are really implausible, but all of the outlandishness really adds to the comedic value of the story and it’s overall a very enjoyable read.
 While there were some violent scenes in this book, I didn’t feel like it was as grisly as in Two for the Dough .
 Most of the violence happens as the body count piles up, with the exception of the threat to Stephanie and her hamster at one point.
 Still, it didn’t unnerve me the way some of the scenes did in the previous book.

-I would say that Three to Get Deadly could stand on it’s own and be read without having read the first two books in the series.
+I would say that Three to Get Deadly could stand on its own and be read without having read the first two books in the series.
 Evanovich gives enough of the backstory to the characters that I believe a new reader could pick up here and start reading.
-The mystery Stephanie needs to solve definitely stands on it’s own in the book without having to know anything from previous novels.
+The mystery Stephanie needs to solve definitely stands on its own in the book without having to know anything from previous novels.
 Personally, though, I would recommend starting with the first book and going through the series as I am doing.
 (My only delay now is waiting for the fourth book to arrive at Borders.)
 I really recommend the books as being an easy and very fun read.
 I am enjoying them thoroughly.